-These are just some of the common beliefs of Philippines call center agents but in reality, there is no proven evidence that nicotine eases stress.
-In fact, smoking does not improve stressful situation and might make things even worse because of its health risks.
-It can cause lung cancer, heart disease, ageing, damage on blood circulation, and other conditions where smoking often causes worse symptoms include: asthma, colds, flu, chest infections, tuberculosis, chronic rhinitis, diabetic retinopathy, hyperthyroidism, multiple sclerosis, optic neuritis, and Crohn’s disease.
+These are just some of the common beliefs of call center agents, but in reality, there is no proven evidence that nicotine eases stress.
+In fact, smoking does not improve stressful situations and might make things even worse because of its health risks.
+Smoking can cause lung cancer, heart disease, ageing, and damage to blood circulation.
+Some conditions are worsened by smoking including asthma, colds, flu, chest infections, tuberculosis, chronic rhinitis, diabetic retinopathy, hyperthyroidism, multiple sclerosis, optic neuritis, and Crohn’s disease.

 Quitting smoking is difficult, but you can reduce the risk of getting serious diseases no matter what age you give up.
 However, the sooner you stop, the greater the reduction in your risk.
 It’s estimated that 2 in 3 smokers want to stop smoking.
 For some, the quest to stop smoking is an easy one.
 Willpower and determination are the most important aspects when giving up smoking.

 There’s always room for self improvement, and you can find other healthier ways to cope with stress.
 If you decide to quit smoking, know that you’re not alone.
 There are a variety of tools, resources, and professionals ready to help you kick the habit.